5733d9e2be6485d52ffa08870cabdee0/sandbox/dev/README.md

 * [curl](https://curl.se/) (or any other HTTP client)
     * Many of us use and recommend [PostMan](https://postman.com) for testing our API instead of curl.

+### macOS users:

+Do not install Minikube via `brew`.
+Download the specific v.1.16.0 from the [Minikube release page](https://github.com/kubernetes/minikube/releases/tag/v1.16.0).

 ## First time setup

 This section contains all the instructions to setup your environment in order to deploy the infrastructure locally.